openmainframeproject/cobol-programming-course/README.md

 ## Governance

-This project is openly governed, and in the process of establish it's governance processes.
+This project is openly governed, and currently establishing its processes.
 Stay tuned :-)

 ## Credits